 6. Customize the table (add, remove, edit columns) according to your needs by hovering over the table headers and selecting the options required.

-7. Filter and/or export the table content if necessary.
+7. Filter, sort and/or export the table content if necessary.

-After starting the risk management project from the Risk Manager wizard → Create “New Risk Management Project”, follow these steps:
+After creating the risk management project from the Risk Manager wizard → Create “New Risk Management Project”, follow these steps:

 1. The first step requires you to enter the project name, the project key and the project lead.
 These fields are the Jira standard fields that are required while creating a new project.